DataSnowman/EphrataTEALS/README.md

 Click [HERE](https://github.com/DataSnowman/EphrataTEALS/tree/master/docs/AzureForStudentVerificationActivation.pdf) to open the AzureForStudentVerificationActivation.pdf which has more details.

 Here are the basic directions if you don't use the pdf.
+If you use the AzureForStudentVerificationActivation.pdf then you can skip forward to [GitHub Account - Configure your GitHub](https://github.com/DataSnowman/EphrataTEALS#github-account---configure-your-github)

 `Step 1:` Create a new Outlook.com email account: